benfurber/UserAuthenticationAPI/README.md

-## UserAuthenticationAPI

-A little project to learn more about building APIs and user authentication.

-### Learning objectives

-* Practice writing ES6 callbacks and Promises
+# README

+This README would normally document whatever steps are necessary to get the application up and running.

+Things you may want to cover:

+* Ruby version

+* System dependencies

-* Practice testing Promises
+* Configuration

-* Practice writing JS class objects
+* Database creation

+* Database initialization

+* How to run the test suite

+* Services (job queues, cache servers, search engines, etc.)

+* Deployment instructions

-* Fundamentals of GraphQL
+* ...
-* Discover and apply more user authentication functions

-### Basic structure of plan

-* Document, test and build some basic Promises
-* Apply Promises to real user authentication scenario
-* Build a GraphQL model on top of those Promises
-* Deploy and call the API from separate server